KhanMarshaI/IDS/README.md

 6. Search Network Events By Severity
 - Enables searching for events based on their severity.
 - Helps focus on events of a particular criticality.
+7. Summarize Network Events.
+- Gives a total count of all event occurrences.
+- Gives a overview of inidividual event severity counts.
 ---
 # File Structure
 1. **`main.cpp`** includes all the code.
 (I acknowledge that the classes should had their own header files)